 TD doesn’t just generate its income from the Canadian market.
 In fact, TD gets more than 30% of its net income from the US division which has 1,160 retail locations in the US.
 Overall, TD has a very large retail presence in North America with more than 2,200 retail locations across the continent.

-Do you know people that switch banks regularly?
-Probably not too many.
 Because people don’t change banks regularly, TD should continue to benefit from its large client base.
 Many young adults are TD clients because their parents bank with TD.
 Once these young adults have kids, it’s very likely they will set their kids up with TD for financial service.
 Who doesn’t like a perpetual client base?

-8. Canadian National Railway (CNR.TO)
+9. Canadian National Railway (CNR.TO)

-Canadian National Railway Company has a network of approximately 20,000 route miles of track spans Canada and mid-America, connecting approximately three coasts, including the Atlantic, the Pacific and the Gulf of Mexico and serving the cities and ports of Vancouver, Prince Rupert (British Columbia), Montreal, Halifax, New Orleans, and Mobile (Alabama), and the metropolitan areas of Toronto, Edmonton, Winnipeg, Calgary, Chicago, Memphis, Detroit, Duluth (Minnesota)/Superior (Wisconsin), and Jackson (Mississippi), with connections to all points in North America.
+Canadian National Railway Company has a network of approximately 20,000 route miles of track that spans Canada and mid-America, connecting approximately three coasts, including the Atlantic, the Pacific and the Gulf of Mexico and serving the cities and ports of Vancouver, Prince Rupert (British Columbia), Montreal, Halifax, New Orleans, and Mobile (Alabama), and the metropolitan areas of Toronto, Edmonton, Winnipeg, Calgary, Chicago, Memphis, Detroit, Duluth (Minnesota)/Superior (Wisconsin), and Jackson (Mississippi), with connections to all points in North America.

 - Sector: Industrials

-- Dividend Yield: 1.8%
+- Dividend Yield: 2.08%

-- Dividend Payout Ratio: 41.6%
+- Dividend Payout Ratio: 43%

-- PE Ratio: 21.86
+- PE Ratio: 20.31

 - 5 Year Dividend Growth Rate: 12.2%